MayorFalomo/Twitter-clone/README.md

 ![Logo](https://res.cloudinary.com/dsghy4siv/image/upload/v1693133147/qaffemcdlwdkhfujmg51.png)

+## New Features

+- Block other users and never see their tweet.
+- Mark a tweet as uninterested.
+- Users can now Report a tweet.
+- Follow a user right from their tweet.
+- Mark tweets that are in your bookmarks
+- Improved performance.
+- improved UI and Ux.
+- Fixed issues from replying comments, Now replied comments would appear instantly.
+- Fixed issues fom liking and retweeting comments

 ## Features

 - Real-time messaging (pictures and videos included).
 - Receive Notifications when your post is liked, retweeted, quoted and commented on or being followed.
 - View tailored tweets for you based on people you're following.
-- Notifications clear after 1 day though, this is to reduce the load on the database.
+- notifications clear after 1 day though, this is to reduce the load on the database.
 - Follow and Unfollow other users.
 - comment on a tweet and reply comments.
 - like and retweet comments.